mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 ### Caution:

-Because this idea, or it's approach, could be considered sacraligous to some I thought it best to include the below by Frank Herbert....
-I would urge you to remember the below if you have any reactions to the things you read because of your religous beliefs.
+Because this idea, or it's approach, could be considered sacraligous to some I thought it best to include the below by Quote by Frank Herbert....
+I would urge you to remember the below...
+I mean, if you have any reactions to the things you read because of your religous beliefs.

 “I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.”